loxilb-io/loxilbdocs/docs/cmd.md

 ```
 tcpdump -i llb0 -n
 ```
-Any valid tcpdump option can be used
+Any valid tcpdump option can be used including saving to a pcap file

 ---